dotnet/AspNetCore.Docs/aspnetcore/blazor/fundamentals/signalr.md

 ## Reflect the server-side connection state in the UI

-When the client detects that the server connection is lost, a default UI is displayed to the user while the client attempts to reconnect:
+If the client detects a lost connection to the server, a default UI is displayed to the user while the client attempts to reconnect:

 :::moniker range=">= aspnetcore-9.0"